Paradise Marsh Wildlife Area

 The Paradise Marsh Wildlife Area is a 1,588 acre tract of protected land located in Columbia County, Wisconsin, managed by the Wisconsin Department of Natural Resources (WDNR).
 Land to be used for the Wildlife Area was first acquired in 1962 with the hopes of improving the habitat conditions for various waterfowl.
-In addition to conservation of wildlife, plans for further draining the marsh were laid out, with the marsh previously being drained as early as the early 1900's.
+In addition to conservation of wildlife, plans for further draining the marsh were laid out, with the marsh previously being drained as early as the early 1900s.

 Paradise Marsh

 The marsh itself is considered by the WDNR to be a satellite marsh for the significantly larger Horicon National Wildlife Refuge.
 While one of the original objectives of the marsh was to drain the marsh and increase drainage ability after flooding, extensive ditch-digging and repeated excavations of the area have caused the Wildlife Area's condition to deteriorate.
 A water control structure and dike are now in place in the marsh to prevent further degradation.